software-students-spring2024/1-specification-exercise-se-2pm/README.md

 Alexander Xu

++User commiunity is focused on college students on this product.

++ Design and advertisement are specificallly targeting college students

+- No posting system on our products can support more practicial functions of this product such as thrift shopping.

+- Inventive is not necessary for this app to be active.

 Nick Xu

++ User posting on this app is relevent to the daily life of college students.

++ Incentives is a good idea to keep this app being active

+- The app does not have an efficient DM system yet.

+- UI main page needs to be specifically designed to attract young audience by using large post images.
 ## Product Vision Statement

 We aim to build a social media app with vibrant design and relatable content for reviewing restaurants, study spaces, etc. around university campus to provide services for college